 3. MULTIDISCIPLINARY CONCENTRATION

 This concentration provides students with the opportunity to specialize in a field of their choice to better tailor their degree towards their chosen career path.
-Students must choose <a href="Months of the Indian India
+Students must choose ONE option from the following list of concentrations.

 Concentration Options: